javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ![](lexenv-if.png)

+When the execution gets into the `if` block, the new "if-only" Lexical Environment is created for it.

-The new Lexical Environment gets the enclosing one as the outer reference, so `phrase` can be found.
-But all variables and Function Expressions declared inside `if` reside in that Lexical Environment and can't be seen from the outside.
+It has the reference to the outer one, so `phrase` can be found.
+But all variables and Function Expressions, declared inside `if`, reside in that Lexical Environment and can't be seen from the outside.

 For instance, after `if` finishes, the `alert` below won't see the `user`, hence the error.

-## For, while
+### For, while

 For a loop, every iteration has a separate Lexical Environment.
 If a variable is declared in `for`, then it's also local to that Lexical Environment: